stygiansabyss/mass-effect-5e-fantasy-grounds/readme.md

 1. Once in your game, go to options.
 Click the currencies button.
     1. Remove all but GP.
     2. Rename GP to Credits.
+    3. This is handled for you if you have the extension.
-2. Until I get the extension to do it, the module does not automatically load the new skills onto the character sheet.
+2. The module does not automatically load the new skills onto the character sheet.
 	1. For each character sheet, open the Character > Skills window (in the right side menu) and drag the following skills on to the character sheet.
 		1. Electronics
 		2. Engineering
 		3. Science
 		4. Vehicle Handling
+	2. This is handled for you if you have the extension.
 3. Grab the extension
 	1. I am working on an extension to add more of the rules directly into Fantasy Grounds.
 You can find it [here on github](https://github.com/stygiansabyss/mass-effect-5e-fantasy-grounds-ext).
+4. Add the Advanced Effects extension
+	1. I have enabled the mods of the game to use advanced effects.
+	2. If you have the extension adtive in your game, the mods will have any effects that would work for them in fantasy grounds to accomplish their effect.
+	3. To make equipping and unequipping easier, when you add a mod to your inventory, set its location to the name of the weapon or armor piece that will use it.
+This will allow you to equip/unequip the weapon or armor piece to enable/disable the effects

 # Unique Choices Made

 ## Shields

-Until the extension piece of this handles it better, I have currently elected to use Temp HP for shields.
+I have currently elected to use Temp HP for shields.
 Its a bit annoying, especially when dealing with shields AND tech armor, but it's the best I have found so far.

+Using the extension will give you full support for barrier, tech armor, and shields.

 ## Spells